framely/community/docs/guide/pingpong.md

    ![struct level](/images/guide/pingpong/struct_level.png)
    :::

-2. To create a intent, click **Create** button on the right side.
+2. To create a skill, click **Create** button on the right side.

    ::: thumbnail
    ![create intent](/images/guide/pingpong/create_intent.png)
    :::

-3. Enter a label (e.g. `PingPong`) in the **Intent Label** field and press enter.
+3. Enter a label (e.g. `PingPong`) in the **Skill Label** field and press enter.
    ::: warning Need To Know
    - Label is not a name, it is **identifier**, a language independent aspect for semantics in OpenCUI.

-   - As a type label, **Intent Label** should start with capital case, limited 2-100 characters, and only support letters, digits and underscores.
+   - As a type label, **Skill Label** should start with capital case, limited 2-100 characters, and only support letters, digits and underscores.
    :::

    ::: thumbnail